lanton97/MADDPG-Formation-Control/README.md

  ```
  to
  ```
  raise ImportError("HINT: you can install pyglet directly via 'pip install pyglet'.
-But if you really just want to install all Gym dependencies and not have to think about it, 'pip install -e .[all]' or 'pip install gym[all]' will do it."),
+But if you really just want to install all Gym dependencies and not have to think about it, 'pip install -e .[all]' or 'pip install gym[all]' will do it.")
  ```
  and line 25 from
  ```